piechartssuck/courses/content/en/work/cv-html.md

 - Authored detailed evaluation reports, catering to the requirements of diverse stakeholders.
 - Conducted research and deployed predictive statistical models aimed at enhancing student retention and graduation efforts.
 - Developed web applications using Shiny and Tableau, facilitating extraction, summarization, and visualization of data from the organization’s Oracle database.
-- Spearheaded and delivered presentations on findings from comprehensive qualitative, quantitative, and mixed-methods studies, both large and small.
+- Spearheaded comprehensive qualitative, quantitative, and mixed-methods studies and delivered presentations on findings.

 </div>